Filter Content

 A platinum award is presented to students at the end of Term 4 for those students who have received their Gold award in every term of the school year.
 This year our Platinum award will consist of an excursion to the movies with the cost covered by the school.

-Children can also earn extra Berserker Bucks by using our school wide focus word of the week on Wednesday and Friday with school staff.
+Children can also earn extra Berserker Bucks by using our school wide focus word of the week on Wednesday and Friday with school leadership and every day with teachers and teacher aides.

 To promote further incentive the highest earning student in each cohort will be invited to a pizza party with the principal.